JasperVanNiekerk/Prog7312POEST10071737/README.md

 - **Issue Reporting:** Users can submit detailed reports including descriptions, locations, media files, and categorize issues for better management.
 - **Real-Time Updates:** The application leverages data structures like AVL Trees and Binary Search Trees to manage and display reports efficiently.
 - **User Subscription:** Users can subscribe to specific issues to receive updates and notifications regarding their status.
+- **Events Management:** Organize, view, and manage local events and announcements with ease.
 - **Responsive UI:** Built with ModernWpfUI, the application offers a clean and intuitive user interface with smooth navigation.
 - **Email Notifications:** Integrated email service to send confirmation and updates to users upon report submissions and status changes.
 - **Dynamic Visualization:** TreeView components dynamically display issue reports, allowing for easy navigation and management.